History of the Cronulla-Sutherland Sharks: 2016: First Premiership

-The 2016 season started with a 20-14 loss over 2015 premiers, North Queensland Cowboys.
-This was followed by a 30-2 win over the St. George Illawarra Dragons and a loss to Manly-Warringah, 22-12.
+The 2016 season started with a 20–14 loss over 2015 premiers, North Queensland Cowboys.
+This was followed by a 30–2 win over the St. George Illawarra Dragons and a loss to Manly-Warringah, 22–12.
 The Sharks then went on to win 15 games in a row from Round 4 against the Melbourne Storm to Round 21, against the Gold Coast Titans, resulting in an 18-all draw.
 This was the largest win streak in the club's history.
-During this period the Sharks equaled their largest win score by defeating the Newcastle Knights 62-0.
+During this period the Sharks equaled their largest win score by defeating the Newcastle Knights 62–0.

 They then went on to win 1 out of their last 5 games resulting in a drop from 1st to 3rd.
-In round 26, the Cronulla-Sutherland Sharks and Melbourne Storm faced off in a minor premiership showdown in which the Melbourne Storm won 26-6 in AAMI Park.
-They went on to defeat the Raiders in the Week 1 qualifying final 16-14 and earning the week off.
-Advancing to the Preliminary final, they defeated defending premiers North Queensland Cowboys 32-20 at the Sydney Football Stadium.
+In round 26, the Cronulla-Sutherland Sharks and Melbourne Storm faced off in a minor premiership showdown in which the Melbourne Storm won 26–6 in AAMI Park.
+They went on to defeat the Raiders in the Week 1 qualifying final 16–14 and earning the week off.
+Advancing to the Preliminary final, they defeated defending premiers North Queensland Cowboys 32–20 at the Sydney Football Stadium.
 They would face and defeat the Melbourne Storm in the 2016 NRL Grand Final.
-The Sharks, after leading 8-0 at half-time, prevailed in a gripping affair 14-12 to claim their first premiership in the club's 50-year history.
+The Sharks, after leading 8–0 at half-time, prevailed in a gripping affair 14–12 to claim their first premiership in the club's 50-year history.
 Sharks second rower Luke Lewis was awarded the Clive Churchill Medal as Man of the Match.

 Soon after the Maiden premiership victory star player Ben Barba tested positive for Cocaine and was sacked from the club.
 Chairman Damien Keogh who rose to the position on a platform of commercial experience garnered from his role as CEO of HOYTS Australia, was also arrested for possession of Cocaine whilst in Sydney's CBD and was stood down and removed from the position of Sharks Chairman as a result.

-They were also embroiled in a salary cap scandal and it was found they were cheating the salary cup during the 2016 premiership season.
-Although they were not stripped of the premiership they were fined and had to play with a reduced salary cap for the next few season.
-The salary cap issues that were found that season have placed a cloud over their only premiership win in club history because they were cheating the salary cap.
+In 2019 the club became embroiled in a salary cap scandal relating to breaches stretching back to 2013.
+While they were fined and forced to play under a reduced salary cap for the next two seasons, the NRL determined the club had been playing within the salary cap during the 2016 season and the club's maiden title was never under threat.

 2017: World Club Challenge

-The Sharks played Wigan Warriors at the DW Stadium on 19 February 2017, losing 22-6 to a strong Wigan side.
+The Sharks played Wigan Warriors at the DW Stadium on 19 February 2017, losing 22–6 to a strong Wigan side.